ros2/ros2_documentation/source/How-To-Guides/Releasing/Releasing-a-Package.rst

    GitHub-Manual-Authorization

 **Releasing a package makes your package available on the public ROS 2 buildfarm.**
-After you've created a package, this is the next step towards getting your package into the publicly-available Debian packages so that others can install the package via ``apt``.
+After you've created a package, this is the next step towards getting your package into the publicly available Debian packages so that users can install the package via ``apt``.

 Follow one of the guides below: